iaaaan/iaaaan.github.io/_projects/floodwatch.markdown

 ---
 title:  "Floodwatch"
 subtitle: "How can we claim back the ownership over our online identity when most data systems are designed as black boxes?
 Floodwatch reverse-engineers targeted advertising by crowdsourcing data collection."
+description: "An extension for Chrome, Floodwatch collects ads served daily to its users, and visualizes them to allow their exploration.
+By taking part in this experiment, people can find out how their communities are targeted online, and what makes them unique in the eyes of the advertisers."

 category: floodwatch
 date:   "2016-10-02 00:00:00 -0500"
 year: 2014-2016